A program to help manage type 2 diabetes

 sometimes to the point of remission.1, 2

-For people living with type 2 diabetes, losing even a small amount of body weight can decrease your symptoms and help to manage your blood sugar levels.
+For people living with type 2 diabetes, losing even a small amount of body weight may decrease your symptoms and help to manage your blood sugar levels.

-The infographic below shows what your journey could involve and the support you'll receive along the way.
+The infographic below shows one example of what your journey could involve and the support you could receive along the way.
+Your program journey may be different depending on your needs.

 Why the Medibank Type 2 Diabetes Program?